jeffrafter/howto/starting_a_rails_app.md

     # Add factory girl
     config.include FactoryGirl::Syntax::Methods

+You'll probably also want to be able to focus specs at times:

+    # Helpers
+    config.filter_run focus: true
+    config.alias_example_to :fit, focus: true
+    config.alias_example_to :pit, pending: true
+    config.run_all_when_everything_filtered = true

 _Get a Guardfile_.
 Gaurd can watch your rails folder for changes and re-run the related tests: